What Are The Different Types Of Lions?

 The new taxonomy of lions has removed some of the previously most well known types of lion as independent subspecies.

-Those that are no longer deemed a separate subspecies include the Barbary lion, the Cape lion and the Asiatic lion.
+Species that are no longer considered separate subspecies include the Barbary lion, the Cape lion, and the extinct lion, the Asiatic lion.

 In terms of geographical location the two most often referred to types of lions are the African and Asian, but we have seen that this is not based on the scientific classification.

-However, even though lions from Asia and Africa are now called Northern lions and are deemed to be from the same genetic line there are many notable differences between them.
+Despite the fact that lions from Asia and Africa are now termed Northern lions and believed to belong to the same genetic line, there are many significant differences among this lion species.

 Common Characteristics